gjassoah/fd-seminar-www/content/about/index.md

 ### Funding

-For the first two years, the FD Seminar is funded by the [Hausdorff Center of Mathematics](https://www.hcm.uni-bonn.de/) of the [Rheinische Friedrich-Wilhelms-Universität Bonn](https://www.uni-bonn.de/).
+For the first two years, the FD Seminar is funded by the [Hausdorff Center for Mathematics](https://www.hcm.uni-bonn.de/) of the [Rheinische Friedrich-Wilhelms-Universität Bonn](https://www.uni-bonn.de/).

 ## Information for participants